 This week I am using the book There Was an Old Lady Who Swallowed a Turkey as my fictional piece of literature.
 This is an excellent book by Lucille Colladro that has tons of repeating words in it, which help build confidence for my little learners to readers.
 Another reason I love this book is that it also shows tons of actual Thanksgiving traditions like parades and floats.

-Sequencing There Was an Old Lady Who Swallowed a Turkey
+There Was an Old Lady Who Swallowed a Turkey Sequencing Activity

 After we read the story together, we break the story down to sequence the events.
 Students love using these picture-rich cards for sequencing.
 They also can follow up with ordering the events with their own printable sequencing sheet.
 Since this sequencing sheet also uses ordinal numbers up to 10, you are covering two standards with one activity!
 We like to use the sequencing cards in the whole group, but we can easily complete the sequencing sheet independently for There Was an Old Lady Who Swallowed a Turkey.